 The Malaysian government is actively trying to increase the number of internet users in the country.
 As such, there have been large investments in fibre optic connectivity and wireless zones.

-There are a number of service providers offering competitive rates, making it easy to connect with friends and family across the globe.
-Malaysia also has a number of companies offering cheap call cards so phoning home is also an option for expats.
+With a number of local service providers offering competitive rates, it's easy to connect with friends and family across the globe.

 Text messages and phone calls within Malaysia are reasonably priced, and it’s relatively simple to set up either a cellular telephone or internet connection.
 There are also many WiFi hotspots across big cities such as Kuala Lumpur.